-Today I’m here to help you decode the mystery and wonder around indoor cycling shoes or spinning shoes.
 Do I need cycling shoes for indoor cycling?
 Why are cycling shoes better than regular shoes?
 What clips should I buy?
 What’s the best cycling shoe to get?
 My friends, read on.

 Do I need cycling shoes for indoor cycling?

 First off, if you’re taking indoor cycling classes more than once a week – buy yourself some shoes.
 I’m not saying if you have never tried indoor cycling before that you need shoes before your first class.
 However, if this is something in your weekly workout regimen, and you can make it work financially, the investment is well worth it.
 Bonus: they will last you a very long time.
-Some boutique studios, like Flywheel Sports, have shoes available for you to use because they recognize the difference this will make in your results.
+Some boutique studios, have shoes available for you to use because they recognize the difference this will make in your results.

 Why are cycling shoes better than regular shoes?